What is the Public Library Board?

 Need more information?

-Please contact Mr. Greg Buss, Chief Librarian, Richmond Public Library at 604-231-6418 or contact the City Clerk’s Office at Richmond City Hall.
+Please contact Susan Walters, Chief Librarian, Richmond Public Library at (604) 231-6466 or contact the City Clerk’s Office at Richmond City Hall.

 Roles and Responsibilities of a Trustee

-As a Richmond Public Library Trustee, you are a citizen whom the community has "Trusted" to care for its library.
-This appointment by Richmond City Council implies a challenge, an obligation and an opportunity.
-It is through the existence of you and your Board that an interchange of ideas between the public, the government and the library staff will be ensured.
+As a Richmond Public Library Board Trustee, you are a citizen whom the community has "trusted" to care for its library.
+This appointment by Richmond City Council provides a challenge, an obligation and an opportunity.
+It is through the existence of you and your board that an interchange of ideas between the public, the government and the library staff will be ensured.
 Your responsibility is to represent the public interest in libraries.
-To see that the Richmond Public Library offers comprehensive and efficient service to the community that supports it, you act with other Board members to fulfill a variety of responsibilities as a Trustee.
+To see that Richmond Public Library offers comprehensive and efficient service to the community that supports it, you act with other trustees to fulfill a variety of responsibilities.

 Trusteeship is not an honorary position.
 You will be asked to give freely of your time, talents and energy.
 It will involve establishing effective working relationships with local government, library staff and fellow trustees.
 It will require becoming part of a team.
 The demands are high but so are the rewards, for your contribution can make a difference to library service in both our community and province.

-- Determine the goals and objectives of the board and the library, in accordance with the library’s strategic plan.
+• Determine the goals and objectives of the board and the library, in accordance with the library’s strategic plan.

-- Present the Library’s budget to City Council.
+• Present the library’s budget and annual report to City Council.

-- Before the meetings, read the Board or Committee material, which has been sent out ahead of time.
-Take time to make note of any comments or concerns you have about matters, which will be discussed at the meeting.
+• Before the meetings, read the board or committee material, and make note of any comments or concerns you have about matters to discuss at the meeting.

-- Raise any library-related concerns which you have observed or which community members have brought to your attention.
+• Raise library-related concerns you have observed or community members have brought to your attention.

-- Library trustees and members of the staff are encouraged to give talks and to participate in community activities.
+• Library trustees are encouraged to represent the library and participate in community activities.